AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-emailsntfctns/messaging-reviewers/send-reminder-to-proof-reviewers.md

 >[!IMPORTANT]
 >
->This article refers to functionality in the standalone product Workfront Proof.
-For information on proofing inside Adobe Workfront, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).
+>This article refers to functionality in the standalone product [!DNL Workfront] Proof.
+For information on proofing inside [!DNL Adobe Workfront], see [Proofing](../../../review-and-approve-work/proofing/proofing.md).

 <!--
 <p style="color: #000000;" data-mc-conditions="QuicksilverOrClassic.Draft mode">Make this work for PiW</p>